gul3isg00/fullStackOpen2023/part0/exercise5.md

     server-->>browser: JSON document
     deactivate server
-    browser-->>browser: List of notes built on webpage using DOM Note right of browser: This is due to the "xhttp.onreadystatechange" being called.
+    browser-->>browser: List of notes built on webpage using DOM Note right of browser: This is due to the "xhttp.onreadystatechange" being callback function.
 ```